 How Do They Work in Tanks?

 Aquarium dosing pumps work by injecting additives to your aquarium on a set schedule.
 They will often include controllers where you can adjust the injection rate and frequency.
 Others like the Neptune DOS, work with an aquarium controller and will have more advanced feaures

-Do I Need A Dosing Pump?
+Do I Need This Device?

 No, you do not need a dosing pump to run a successful reef tank.
 In fact, if you lack any hard corals like LPS or SPS corals, you will not need a dosing pump.
 Dosing pumps are best suited for reef tank owners who run LPS or SPS dominated tanks.
 You will also need them for mixed reefs as your hard corals get larger over time.

 In saying that, there are many reefers who still manually dose these days.
 There are also others who upgrade to a calcium reactor.
 A dosing pump is the easier to use, and most pain free method of the three.
 They also work with planted tanks for micro and macro nutrient dosing as well as trace elements.

 A dosing pump is very easy to setup.
 Once you find the doing pump that fits for you, the main thing you will need to do is calibrate it.
 Every dosing pump has calibration instructions where you run some of your additives through the tubes to determine the flow rate of the pump.
 Once you calibrate, it’s a matter of knowing your dosing needs and setting up the schedule.
 Once you set up the dosing schedule, you will want to regularly test your aquarium water in order to see if you need to make any adjustments.